beartype/beartype/README.rst

        Integer summation over the passed list of integers.
        '''

-       return sum(my_list)  # this is guaranteed not to raise a "TypeError"
+       return sum(my_list)  # oh, gods what have we done

-Welcome to **"full-fat type-checking.** In `our disastrous roadmap to beartype 1.0.0 <beartype 1.0.0_>`__, an upcoming stable release of beartype intends to add out-of-the-box support for enabling full-fat type-checking in the code generated by the ``@beartype`` decorator.
-Until that halcyon day, you can force the issue by just doing it yourself now. *Fight the bear man.*
+Welcome to **full-fat type-checking.** In `our disastrous roadmap to beartype 1.0.0 <beartype 1.0.0_>`__, we admit we'd like to augment the ``@beartype`` decorator with a new parameter generating full-fat type-checking.
+But don't wait on us.
+Force the issue now by just doing it yourself and then mocking us on GitHub! *Fight the bear, man.*

-Beartype only validates one random integer of a list of integers in O(1) time.
+Note there are very good reasons for `beartype's type-checking of only one random integer in a list of integers in O(1) time <What does beartype do?_>`__.
-Violating this core precept exposes your codebase to scalability and security issues, but you're the Big Boss and you promise you know best and in any case we can't stop you because we already let the unspayed hissing tomcat out of its urine-soaked duffle bag by releasing this API into the wild.
+Violating this core precept exposes your codebase to scalability and security issues, but you're the Big Boss and you swear you know best and in any case we can't stop you because we already let the unneutered tomcat out of his trash bin by publishing this API into `the badlands of PyPI <beartype PyPI_>`__.

 Coming up: *shocking revelation that cheaters prosper.*